tobiasvanderwerff/tobiasvanderwerff.github.io/about.md

 Greetings and welcome.
 I'm Tobias van der Werff, and this is a place for me to share things I've learned or find interesting.

-In my day-to-day life, I am a software engineer working on AI, currently focusing primarily on computer vision.
+In my day-to-day life, I am a software engineer working on AI in The Netherlands, currently focusing primarily on computer vision.
 I love implementing cutting-edge AI research and applying it to real-world problems.

 If you want to get in touch, feel free to [email me](mailto:tvdw@fastmail.com).